The use of social media for reviews is one of the major factors influencing consumers’ purchase decisions.

 According to industry research:

-A Stronger Brand Reputation with Social Media and Reviews
+Build a Strong Brand Reputation with Social Media and Reviews

 Your brand reputation is critical to growing your business, and managing it involves more than creating promotional content or developing a PR program aimed at improving brand perception.